 Noosa Heads On a Budget

 SightsNoosa National Park covers about 4,000 hectares of beaches, walking tracks, and a thriving habitat of local wildlife and vegetation.
 There are a total of five walking tracks - some of which include one leading to the highest point in the park at Noosa Hill, and another leading to Hell's Gate, one of the park's headlands.
 While on these trails, visitors might come across pockets of rainforest as well as areas of open eucalypt forest, wallum heaths, pandanus palms, and grasslands.
 Within these habitats are a population of koalas and other mammals as well as bird species like the eastern ground parrot, glossy black cockatoo, and eastern yellow robin.
 From the headlands in the park, visitors are sometimes able to watch migrating humpback whales.
 The park is divided into four sections: Headland Section, Peregian Section, Emu Mountain Section and the East Weyba Section.
+For more details and ideas about what to do, check out this guide to Noosa National Park.

 Just south of the National Park is Sunshine Beach - a stretch where golden sands meet turquoise waters.
 While beach itself offers a laid-back atmosphere for surf and relaxation, it is also just a short walk away from the boutiques, cafes, and restaurants that line Duke Street just inland from the shore.

 Noosa's Main Beach, to the west of the park is another prime location for seaside activities.
-It runs along Hastings Street which is lined with amenities including cafes, restaurants, shops, and a visitor information center, amongst other things.
+It runs along Hastings Street which is lined with amenities including cafes, restaurants, shops, and a visitor information center, among other things.

 NeighborhoodsThe name Noosa is applied to the areas including Noosa Heads, Noosa Junction, Noosaville, and Noosa Civic.
 Noosa Heads is the resort area that contains Hastings Street and the main tourist area behind Hastings Street.
 Noosa's Main Beach runs parallel to Hastings Street.
 Noosaville is located alongside the river, and is a bit quieter, while Noosa Junction is the business area.
 On the western end of Hastings Street are the Noosa Woods and Noosa Spit (a recreation area and home to the Noosa Botanic Gardens), while Noosa National Park is on the eastern end, and Noosa Lions Park is just to the south.
 Noosa Lions Park is an open, grassy area which is often used as a staging area for several large community events which include the Noosa Triathlon, Noosa Food and Wine Festival, Noosa Winter Festival, and Noosa Classic Car Show.